wasp-lang/open-saas/blog/src/content/docs/guides/authentication.md

         email: {
           fromField: {
             name: "Open SaaS App",
-            // make sure this address is the same you registered your SendGrid account with!
+            // When using SendGrid, you must use the same email address that you configured your account to send out emails with!
-            email: "vince@wasp-lang.dev"
+            email: "me@example.com"
           },
           //...
         },